What one person thinks is good coffee can vary, so we enlist a panel of experts to come up with an overall taste test

 We cover several types of coffee machine in our tests.

 - Capsule coffee machines are designed to capture and convert the hearts of instant coffee lovers as well as those who value ease of use.
 With a variety of brands available at a range of prices and the emergence of these machines in supermarkets, this category has gone from strength to strength.
 These machines use a coffee capsule filled with enough coffee for a single shot.
 Simply insert the capsule, press a button, and the machine pierces it to allow hot water to flow through and make the shot.

 - Manual and semi-automatic coffee machines are for people who want the hands-on experience of making their own coffee exactly how they like it.
 Semi-automatic machines will automatically cut off the flow of coffee once a pre-set amount has been poured into the cup, while with a manual machine you have total control and need to cut the flow of coffee yourself.

-- Automatic machines make the espresso experience easy, as they grind the beans freshly each time and make the espresso all at the press of a button.
+- Automatic coffee machines make the espresso experience easy, as they grind the beans freshly each time and make the espresso all at the press of a button.
 Many models even automatically heat and froth the milk but in some cases milk frothing can be a manual process.
 But unfortunately, despite their relatively high prices, not all make a great espresso.

 - Hand-pump coffee machines work on the same principles as a manual machine, except that you need to use a pump action to push the water through the ground coffee.
 We've tested one of these.